Aditi777613/voicehealth/README.md

 ---

+**Note**:
-**Note**: This app is for informational purposes only and should not replace professional medical advice.
+- This app is for informational purposes only and should not replace professional medical advice.
+- Voice output quality is best on mobile devices due to native language TTS support.